-Dr. Cap has been leading the way here in the US with the Armed Services Blood Program on fresh whole blood transfusion research in conjunction with the THOR Network and answering the tough questions that different Special Operations Units come up with when analyzing how best to implement a fresh whole blood resuscitation protocol.
+Dr. Cap has been leading the way here in the US with the Armed Services Blood Program on fresh whole blood transfusion research in conjunction with the THOR Network and answering tough questions that different Special Operations Units come up with when analyzing how best to implement a fresh whole blood resuscitation protocol.
 In this episode Dennis presses him on the important resuscitation questions medics everywhere seem to be asking :

 - I don’t have blood yet; Crystalloid isn’t really that bad, is it?

 - Can’t I just resuscitate to a normal BP with hetastarch or hextend?

 - Where does FDP fit in with resuscitation?